 With three quarters of adult mental disorders in evidence by the age of 21, effective early intervention can be essential in preventing the development of ill health and disability.

 MindEd offers free, completely open access online education with over 500 sessions.
 These can all be found on our website and are available to browse using our Session Brochure, which can be downloaded from our Resources web page.
-Our eLearning is applicable to a wide range of learners across the health, social care, education, criminal justice and community settings.
+Our eLearning is applicable to a wide range of learners across the health, social care, education, blue lights, criminal justice and community settings.